Sheldon-Lloyd/CNS-Plus-business-plan-/README.md

 # Entertainment indutsry
 ## Music
 People will be able to contribute music like CC Mixer some will provide the beat others will others the lryics antoher the voice.
 The songs can be modifeed by any one making america great again one beat at time
-# Anime
+## Anime
 Comic will eventually evolve into animation which will be paired with music for opening songs and songs within the story.
-The comic will basicly serve as story boards and tween.
+The comic will basicly serve as story boards and key frames.
 My comic will serve as the base as I will draw it as one panel pages instead of 3-5 panels.
 Hopefully others will follow suite
+## Games
+The CNS card game will serve as the begining to taping into the game  indusrty and will evole into the cyber.beast//cyber.beat game. it will be based on the cyber.beast comic.
+People can subit character stories and etc. This will be CNS plus reachs it Max.

+## Manifesto
+My dream is that it will be used for more than just the entertaimen industry which why it is open source and hopfully advance the gig ecoonmy
+It will be first come first serve everyone that contributes will get paid.
+Iit will aslo be intreated with the cyber.beast video game and a UBI this 50-80% of the profit from CNS plus will be used for an UBI. people can mine bitgems by slaying cyber.beast.
+As long as you are using a hub yuo will get a UBI you most contribute in some way at leat once a day to get paid a ubi.
+It may be cleaning up code or provide theropy for somebody. doing theropy you will need a lince to particpate. and you will get paid based on how good you are as a theripest

+## Ai
+Ai will be use to considated and unifie art at first. instead having someone that specailize in making sure all of the the comic art is in maybe a style guid master.
+IT will be replaceed by AI that will pick the art style of a spefic artst and make sure all of the art matches that art style the artis that gets picked picked will get paid maybe pointes/tokens by the Ai.
+They will also get points based on the income earned from selling the the comic as nfts or ads.
+May the primary AI being used will be the one that one the chiefs tounrament. voted on in part by skill and bitgems and views.
+This is much like an election as people may choose ai that is transparnet and enviornmentally friendly